JtPerez-Acle/rust_market/README.md

 - **PostgreSQL with Diesel ORM**: Implements PostgreSQL as the database, managed through Diesel ORM for type-safe and efficient database interactions.
 - **Blockchain Integration**: Prepares models and structures compatible with Web3 standards, ensuring seamless interaction with blockchain technologies.
 - **AI Integration via APIs**: Plans to integrate AI functionalities through APIs, with strong error handling and logging mechanisms using `reqwest`.
+- **Custom Logging System**: Integrated a custom logging system using `flexi_logger` for structured and level-based logging.

 ## Project Milestones